Brad Johnson (Australian footballer): Footscray/Western Bulldogs career

-Johnson made his debut in the 1994 season, and has been known as either a damaging forward or midfielder.
+Johnson made his debut in the 1994 season, and he is known for his roles as a damaging forward or midfielder.
 Known as the "Smiling Assassin" due to the constant smile on his face, he is a popular figure around the club and has won three best and fairest awards – in 1999, 2002 and 2006.

-In 1996, Johnson along with the entire Footscray football club was filmed for the documentary Year of the Dogs, which was released in 1997.
-The documentary followed the turbulent 1996 season where the Dogs finished second last on the ladder.
+In 1996, Johnson, along with the entire Western Bulldogs club (then known as the Footscray Football Club), was filmed for the documentary Year of the Dogs, which was released in 1997.
+The documentary followed the turbulent 1996 season, where the Dogs finished in the second-last position on the ladder.

 In 1997, Johnson and the Dogs had a good season.
 They finished third on the ladder and made it all the way to the preliminary final.
-In the preliminary final the Dogs faced the Adelaide Crows and led at the final break by five goals.
-In the fourth quarter the Crows made a stirring come back to win the game by 2 points.
-Johnson played in several other preliminary finals in his career, but never competed in a Grand Final.
+In the preliminary final, the Dogs faced the Adelaide Crows and led at the final break by five goals.
+In the fourth quarter, the Crows made a stirring come back to win the game by 2 points.
+Johnson played in several other preliminary finals in his career, but he never competed in a Grand Final.

 In 2000, Johnson was a part of the Bulldogs side that ended Essendon's winning streak of 20 games in the classic round 21 clash.
 The Dogs defeated the Bombers in a fierce contest by just 2 goals.
 Right on half-time Essendon player John Barnes turfed Johnson and left him concussed.
 This led to a vicious brawl between the teams.
 At the end of the game Johnson ran on the field and confronted Barnes, giving him the last word.
 The Dogs were the only team to beat Essendon that year, who would later go on to win the premiership.